 Understanding how to recognize dehydration can help you keep your little one from becoming seriously ill.
-Our guide will help you recognize dehydration fast, and hopefully urgent assistance will not be required.
+Look for these indications of dehydration in babies and toddlers:

 Mild to moderate dehydration